jasonsbeer/AmigaPCI/AmigaPCI_Technical_Manual.md

 This LVTTL level signal is driven by the system reset logic and initiates a reset of all logic and I/O on the AmigaPCI and CPU Local Bus Card, but not the CPU.

 **_RSTOUT**  (Reset Out)
-This TTL tolerant signal is driven by the CPU to initiate a reset of all logic and I/O on the AmigaPCI.
-When driven, **_RESET** will assert as long as **_RSTOUT** is asserted.
+This TTL tolerant signal is driven by the CPU to initiate a reset of all logic and I/O on the AmigaPCI and CPU Local Bus Card, but not the CPU itself.

+**CDONE** (Configuration Done)
+This LVTTL signal is driven by configurable logic present on the local bus card.
+When LOW, holds the entire system in reset until such time as all programmable logic devices on the AmigaPCI system have configured.

 **_CPURST** (CPU Reset)
 This LVTTL signal is driven by the system reset logic and initiates a reset of the CPU.
 This signal is asserted in reponse to the push button or keyboard reset action.